YuAirLab/Alpha-Tri/README.md

     python main.py workspace_dir --xic (post-scoring only by Alpha-XIC) python main.py workspace_dir --tri --xic (post-scoring by Alpha-Tri & Alpha-XIC)
     ```
-    Finally, we get the identification and quantitative result —— alpha_out.tsv.
+    Finally, we get the identification and quantitative result, alpha_out.tsv, in the workspace folder.